bnb-chain/bnb-chain.github.io/docs/learn/cross-chain.md

 ## Architecture Diagram
-The following diagram depicts the architecture of cross-transfer mechanism.
+The following diagram depicts the architecture of the cross-transfer mechanism.

 ![img](../../static/img/cross-transfer-architecture.png)